-We are aiming for the Grammos mountain.
+We were aiming for the Grammos mountain.

 “Why not?”
-I ask, now unnerved.
+I asked, now a little unnerved.

 Even the small roadside shrines that you see all over Greece have fallen into disrepair.

 These small raised-up basilicas – miniature domes with glass frontages that show candles and tiny wooden religious icons, that are placed at the sites of supposed miracles, or, more tragically, by families where a road accident has happened and a family member has been lost – are usually painstakingly maintained.
 A fresh candle lit every day.

 But the usually fixedly-devoted bereaved had even given up looking after the dotted sanatoriums on this forsaken road.